Team-Pickled-Garlic/Pickled-Garlic/README.md

     </VirtualHost>
     ```

-    Setup a symbolic link to point to where you cloned the repo
+    Setup a symbolic link from `/var/www/devroot` to where you cloned the repo
     Below is an example of what I would do if my repo is located at `C:\Users\user\Documents\git-repos\Pickled-Garlic`
     ```shell
     ln -s /mnt/c/Users/user/Documents/git-repos/Pickled-Garlic /var/www/devroot